Soham-coder/Raspberry_pi_edge_ML/README.md

 - average_prediction_runtime.py - Parses the log file and calculates average prediction time
 - find_avg_test_image_size.sh - Calculates the average image size of test images in test image folder in bytes
 - find_model_size.sh - Calculates the Pretrained model size in weights folder
+- install_git.sh - Incase you want to install git in Linux-Ubuntu based system through apt package manager, use this
 ```